nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-02/README.md

 ## 🚀 Exercise

-In this lesson, we're going to create a new "About" page and add a link in the Home page to it.
+Create a new "About" page and add a link in the Home page to it.